Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Experiments

-Results on one synthetically noisy \textbf{CIFAR-100} and two real-world noisy datasets, \textbf{Food-101} and \textbf{Webvision}.
-As shown in Table~\ref{table:resnet50}, CMD-P+MyLC outperform all the recent label-noise-oriented methods under both pair-flip and symmetric noisy labels.
+In this subsection, our objective is to compare with recent methods for addressing label noise.
+For simplicity, we only train CMD-P together with ProSelfLC and MyLC, which are demonstrated to be the best in Section \ref{subsec:cmd_improve_mkd}.
+Table~\ref{table:resnet50} (CIFAR-100) shows results of training ResNet50 on CIFAR-100.
+CMD-P+ProSelfLC and CMD-P+MyLC outperform all the recent label-noise-oriented methods under both pair-flip and symmetric noisy labels.
 Notably, their improvements are more significant when noise rate rises.
-For Food-101, As this dataset is more challenging, thus the performance gap is smaller over all methods.
-For Webvision, our experiments follow the "Mini” setting in~\cite{jiang2018mentornet}.
+We also presents the results on two real-world noisy datasets, Webvision and Food-101 in Table~\ref{table:resnet50}.
+For Webvision, we follow the ``Mini'' setting in~\cite{jiang2018mentornet}.
 The first 50 classes of the Google resized image subset is treated as training set and evaluate the trained networks on the same 50 classes on the ILSVRC12 validation set.
-The results of CMD-P+MyLC are around \textbf{5-6\%} higher than the latest methods including Co-teaching, APL, CDR, and ProselfLC.
+The results of CMD-P+ProSelfLC and CMD-P+MyLC are around \textbf{5-6\%} higher than the latest methods including Co-teaching, APL, CDR, and ProselfLC.
+Due to the increased difficulty of Food-101, the performance gap across techniques is narrower.
+CMD-P+ProSelfLC and CMD-P+MyLC regularly outperform all compared algorithms.